DavidQuigley/aardvark/README.md

 # create a read object (can be automated with the read_from_BamData() function )
 # Realign the read and show that while the original read has a 72bp soft clip,
 # the corrected read has a large deletion flanked by two perfect matches.
-# Translation of the original read alignment predicts a first stop codon at p.1772
-# Translation of the realigned read predicts stop codon at p.3040, producing a reversion.
 # ------------------------------------------------------------------------------

 read_nt = "CAGCCTTAGCTTTTTACACAAGTTGTAGTAGAAAAACTTCTGTGAGTCAGACTTCATTACTTGAAGCAAAAAAAAGTTCCTTACACAAAGTTAAGGGAGTGTTAGAGGAATTTGATTTAATCAGAACTGAGCATAGTCTTCACTATTCACC"